The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 The CDCP is managed by Health Canada and administered by Sun Life.
 Dentists are not involved in deciding who is eligible or what services are covered.

-The federal government is currently contacting the first groups of eligible citizens to inform them of the process.
-If you have not received a letter before May, you may not be eligible, or at least not yet.
+The federal government reaches out to eligible citizens to inform them of the process.
+If you have not received a letter before May in a given year, you may not be eligible, or at least not yet.

 Check your eligibility on the government website.